maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

 ## Assessment of the answers ##

 It is unlikely that the purpose of this question is to decide if the student can work out powers of integers.
-So we will assume it is acceptable to enter an answer such as $a^b$ for the first part, rather than calculating this as an integer.
+So we will assume it is acceptable to enter an answer such as \(a^b\) for the first part, rather than calculating this as an integer.
 If the randomization was more conservative, this calculation might be an additional goal of the question.

 Hence, for `prt1` fill in the following information